Meet the Solution to Prolapse

 With the use of neuromuscular electrical stimulation (NMES), the Kegel8 Ultra 20 stimulates a contraction within the pelvic floor, which, over time, exercises the muscles in order to build strength and tone.
 The small electrical impulses are introduced to the body via a vaginal probe, or using electrode pads.

 Although when performed correctly, 'manual' Kegels can be highly beneficial, it is believed that 50% of women do not understand how to perform an effective muscle contraction .
-Even when performed correctly, they only target 40% of the muscle group.
-The Kegel8 Ultra 20 on the other hand works up to 90%.

 When it comes to the prevention and treatment of prolapse, the Kegel8 Ultra 20 is our very best unit.
 With 20 pre-set and 3 customisable programmes, it enables you to personalise your regime based on individual requirements.
 Complete with a nickel free probe and 4 electrode pads, stimulation can be applied in a number of different ways depending on what works best for you.
 The Kegel8 Ultra 20 is medically certified and guaranteed for 1 year.